-- The development and refinement / update of requirements starts with those elements of the closed repository system that are important for post-closure safety. - As a next step, the requirements for implementation and for the implemented objects / products (characterisation of the site chosen and implementation of the needed monitoring devices, construction, operation / emplacement of encapsulated waste and engineered barriers and closure of the repository) are defined / updated, that have to ensure that the final product the closed repository fulfils all post-closure safety requirements as defined above. - Then, the requirements for planning, for the licensing process and for the detailed design need to be defined / updated to ensure that the implementation process (all steps up to the closed repository) will be achieved as planned. - Finally, it is important to define / update the requirements for the interaction with society.
+- The development and refinement / update of requirements starts with those elements of the closed repository system that are important for post-closure safety. - As a next step, the requirements for implementation process and for the objects / products to be implemented (characterisation of the site chosen and implementation of the needed monitoring devices, construction, operation / emplacement of encapsulated waste and engineered barriers and closure of the repository) are defined / updated.
+They have to ensure that the final product - the closed repository - fulfils all post-closure safety requirements as defined above. - Then, the requirements for planning, for the licensing process and for developing the detailed design need to be defined / updated to ensure that the implementation process (all steps up to the closed repository) will be achieved as planned. - Finally, it is important to define / update the requirements for the interaction with society.